What Is a Root Canal, Really?

 · Fractures in the tooth

 It may very well be due to an infected tooth.
-The last thing anyone would want is a tooth extraction, so if these signs are caught early on, Dr. Wilson is able to perform root canal therapy, keeping the tooth firmly ‘rooted’ in your mouth!
+The last thing anyone would want is a tooth extraction, so if these signs are caught early on, Dr Wilson is able to perform root canal therarpy, keeping the tooth firmly ‘rooted’ in your mouth!

-Root canal therapy consists of administering local anesthesia to the mouth, opening the top of your tooth, and then carefully cleaning out any sign of infected pulp from the tooth.
-This then reveals a gap that needs to be filled.
-Later, a filling compound, such as a special resin type, is used to fill the space.
+Root canal therapy consists of administering local anesthesia to the mouth, making an opening in the top of your tooth, and then carefully cleaning out any sign of infected pulp from the tooth.
+This then reveals a gap within that needs to be filled.
+Later, a filling compound, such as a special type of resin, is used to fill the space.
 This filling compound will harden once applied, restoring the integrity of the tooth.
-Dr. Wilson can then place a crown on top, restoring function and saving your tooth from extraction.
+Dr Wilson is then able to place a crown on top, restoring function and saving your tooth from an extraction.

 Root canals may seem scary and sound painful, but they are an essential procedure for many patients who are able to catch dental problems before they become complications.
 Indeed, the pain from a root canal is nothing compared to the pain an infected tooth can cause without any intervention.